 1. Calm yourself first.

 Remind yourself that your child is having a hard time and needs your help.
-Yes, even if he just lied to you about spending the last three hours playing
+Yes, even if your twelve year old just lied to you about spending the last three

 2. Consider how much this particular limit matters.